Arabian Gold Rush

-The International Arabian Horse Association, separate from the Registry, was founded in 1950 to sanction horse shows, develop rules and license judges.
-They became an affiliate of American Horse Show Association (today the United States Equestrian Federation) and also purchased the Half- and Anglo-Arabian studbooks.
+The International Arabian Horse Association, separate from the Registry, was founded in 1950 to sanction horse shows, develop rules, and license judges.
+They became an affiliate of the American Horse Show Association (today the United States Equestrian Federation) and also purchased the Half- and Anglo-Arabian studbooks.

 But in the 1960s horse world, you just hoped that the right buyer, the right owner would come along that would propel your training business or breeding farm into the stratosphere.

 In 1969, the Arabian world got that when singer Wayne Newton purchased his first Arabian, the imported Russian stallion *Naborr, for the then-record sum of $150,000.
 Oscar-winning Hollywood director Mike Nichols started breeding Arabians in 1970.

 And then suddenly, just like that, the Arabian market took off; a tipping point had been achieved, and Arabians were the hottest fad around, the must-have piece of art and status symbol for celebrities, the rich, the famous, and the wannabes.

 In 1968, the top auction price for a top-quality Arabian was $25,000.
 In 1970, the average price was $30,000 and by 1985, the average price would jump to $478,000, and in between, numerous breeders tried to hitch their wagon to this shooting star.